seifmegahed/daftar/README.md

 # Daftar

-An ARP Web App to manage Engineering Business's contracting projects and resources
+An ERP Web App to manage Engineering Business's contracting projects and resources

 This web app is not meant to be deployed to a cloud provider.
 It uses the server's filesystem to store and retrieve files, and might use web sockets in the future.
-So Vercel, Netlify, or any other hosting provider is not recommended.
+So Vercel, Netlify, or any other VPS hosting provider is not recommended.

 ## Tech Stack
 - Typescript